 - Laundry Bag

 Travellers residing in Australia: All prices are inclusive of GST and postage with documentation.
 All purchases must be made with your Travel Agent at time of booking.
 Payment for all merchandise is due with final tour payment prior to departure.
 Merchandise will not be sold once on tour or after travellers return home.
 Refer to the website for delivery and jacket sizes.
-Exchanges can be made on unused merchandise, an AUD$10 per delivery postage and handling fee will be charged (this price will increase to AUD$15 from 1 September 2023).
+Exchanges can be made on unused merchandise, an additional AUD$15 fee will be charged to cover delivery, postage and handling.

 Travellers residing outside of Australia: GPT have a range of merchandise available to all travellers.
 All orders should be made at the time of booking and rate applicable is quoted in New Zealand Dollars.
-Items available are a waterproof jacket, GPT wool blend cap.
-Pricing is listed within our International Tariff.
-An additional NZD$10 per delivery postage and handling fee will be charged with any purchase (this price will increase to NZD$15 from 1 September 2023).
+Items available are a water resistant jacket, GPT wool blend cap.
+An additional NZD$15 fee will be charged (2023/24 season only) with any purchase to cover delivery, postage and handling.

 Each traveller is entitled to travel with ONE suitcase on tour measuring (length + width + depth) no more than 150cm (59”).
 Ultimate Small Group Touring travellers may bring up to TWO suitcases if airline ticket permits.